PikachuPenial/Titanmod/PATCHNOTES.md

 - Adjusted view model for the Riot Shield

+- Removed post processing when exiting a body of water

 - The melee at the end of a gun game ladder is now randomized

+- Added patch notes button to the main menu

 - Renamed the Lewis to the Lewis Gun